-Economic Policy Score: 7

-France's economic outlook is improving.
+Economic Policy Score: 8 France's economic outlook is improving.
 Since President Macron's election in May 2017, he and his administration have launched an ambitious reform agenda.
 Over the past two years, an impressive set of reforms (probably comparable in magnitude only to the 1958 - 1959 reforms undertaken at the beginning of the Fifth Republic) have been adopted or launched.
-However, the Yellow Vest protests lasting from November 2018 through spring 2019 served to slow some reforms slightly, and forced the government to postpone green taxes on oil, abolish taxes and social contributions levied on overtime hours, and increase transfers to single parents and workers with low salaries or pensions.
-The overall costs of these measures, due both to lower fiscal receipts and higher expenses, has been estimated at €17 billion.
+However, the Yellow Vest protests from November 2018 to spring 2019 had the effect of slowing some reforms, and forced the government to postpone green taxes on oil, abolish taxes and social contributions levied on overtime hours, and increase transfers to single parents and workers with low salaries or pensions.
+The overall cost of these measures, due both to lower fiscal receipts and higher expenses, has been estimated at $\notin 17$ billion.

-The 2020 draft budget proposes additional changes, such as a decrease in company taxes, an elimination of the local residence taxes (taxe d'habitation) for 80% of taxpayers (with a complete elimination by 2022), a substantial cut in social-system contributions paid by employees, and a total €5 billion decrease in the income taxes paid by low-income families.
+The 2020 budget adopted additional changes, such as a decrease in company taxes, an elimination of the local residence taxes (taxe d'habitation) for 80% of taxpayers (with a complete elimination by 2022), a substantial cut in social-system contributions paid by employees, and a total €5 billion decrease in the income taxes paid by low-income families.
 The overall objectives are to increase the net incomes of low-income employees and workers, prevent capital flight and increase incentives for investors.
-The crucial feature is the consistency of the overall package, which favors the creation of jobs, erases some defects of the current unemployment-benefit system, and bolsters company competitiveness while slightly increasing workers' incomes due to the reduction in social-system levies or contributions.
+The crucial feature is the consistency of the overall package, which favors the creation of jobs, erases some defects of the current unemployment-benefit system, and bolsters company competitiveness while slightly increasing workers' income due to the reduction in social-system levies or contributions.

-In the short run, the economic situation has remained relatively positive, although economic growth rates forecast for 2019 and 2020 have respectively been reduced to 1.4% and 1.3%.
-Business investment has been boosted by Macron's business-tax cuts, favorable financing conditions and increases in labor-market flexibility.
-Meanwhile, lower labor taxes and improved job training opportunities have helped boost job creation, although the high unemployment rate is declining slowly.
-The public deficit remains at its past level (98.8% of GNP), and is expected to decline by only 1% over the 2017 - 2022 period.
-While reductions in the overall budget deficit were originally planned, this will be actually higher (3.1% of GNP) in 2019 than in 2018, and the public deficit target set for 2020 (2.2%) may not be met.
-The deficit forecast for 2021 has been increased from 1.2% to 1.5%.
-The Social Security budget, which was supposed to be positively balanced in 2019, will in fact see a €4 billion deficit that is expected to be erased only by 2023.
-The financial consequences of Macron's social measures, announced on 10 December 2018 in order to calm the social unrest, have had both positive and negative effects.
-On the one hand, growth has been sustained due to the stimulus effect of spending measures; on the other, this has compromised efforts to balance the budget and reduce the public debt.
-However, given the situation at the time, there was probably no other politically acceptable alternative.
+Before the outbreak of the pandemic, business investment had been boosted by Macron's business tax cuts, favorable financing conditions and increases in labor market flexibility.
+Meanwhile, lower labor taxes and improved job training opportunities have helped boost job creation, although the high unemployment rate was declining rather slowly.
+However, the country's structural problems - the budget deficit, the public debt, the difficulty in reforming a centralized and massive bureaucracy, and vested interests' fierce resistance to change - were all as acute as ever.
+The social security budget, which was supposed to be positively balanced in 2019, went into deficit due to the Yellow Vest movement.
+The financial consequences of Macron's social measures, announced on 10 December 2018 in order to calm the social unrest, had both positive and negative effects.
+On the one hand, growth has been sustained due to the stimulus effect of spending measures; on the other, this has compromised efforts to balance the budget and reduce the public debt, and a pension reform that was already jeopardized by strikes and protest had to be put on hold.